 Simple Present Tense Practice Exercise

 Now that you have ample knowledge about the present indefinite tense and its uses for different types of actions, you must practice thoroughly to learn its intricacies.
-Below we have provided some sample exercises for the present indefinite tense which you can practice and let us know your answer in the comments below!
+Below we have provided some sample of present indefinite tense exercise which you can practice and let us know your answer in the comments below!

 - It is 10 am and I just woke up.
 The first thing I am going to do is _____(knock/ knocked/knocking) on the door of my mother’s room.